Indochinese tiger: Distribution and habitat

 The Indochinese tiger is distributed in Myanmar, Thailand and Laos.
 Its historical range also included Cambodia, southern China and Vietnam.
 Results of a phylogeographic study, using 134 tiger samples across the global range, suggest that the historical northwestern distribution limit of the Indochinese tiger is the region in the Chittagong Hill Tracts and Brahmaputra River basin, bordering the range of the Bengal tiger.

 In Myanmar, surveys were conducted between 1999 and 2002, confirming the presence of tigers in the Hukawng Valley, Htamanthi Wildlife Sanctuary and in two small areas in the Tanintharyi Region.
 The Tenasserim Hills is an important area, but forests are harvested there.
 In 2015, tigers were recorded by camera traps for the first time in the hill forests of Kayin State.
 Camera trap surveys between 2016 and 2018 revealed about 22 adult individuals in three sites that represent 8% of the potential tiger habitat in the country.

 More than half of the total Indochinese tiger population survives in the Western Forest Complex in Thailand, especially in the area of the Huai Kha Khaeng Wildlife Sanctuary.
+The Western Forest Complex is Thailand's largest conservation area, and is home to 75-80% of Thailand's Tiger population.
 This habitat consists of tropical and subtropical moist broadleaf forests.
 Camera trap surveys from 2008 to 2017 in eastern Thailand detected about 17 adult tigers in an area of 4445 km2 in Dong Phayayen–Khao Yai Forest Complex.
 Several individuals had cubs.
 The population density in Thap Lan National Park, Pang Sida National Park and Dong Yai Wildlife Sanctuary was estimated at 0.32–1.21 individuals per 100 km2.
 Three subadult tigers were photographed in spring 2020 in a remote region of Thailand that are thought to be dispersing.
+As of 2025, 20 to 30 tigers were thought to live in Dong Phayayen–Khao Yai Forest Complex.
 The Indochinese tiger now only survives in Myanmar and Thailand.